lint-staged/lint-staged/README.md

 ## Using JS configuration file

-Writing the configuration file in JavaScript is the most powerful way to configure _lint-staged_ (`lint-staged.config.js`, [similar](https://github.com/okonet/lint-staged/README.md#configuration), or passed via `--config`).
-From the configuration file, you can export either a single function, or an object.
+Writing the configuration file in JavaScript is the most powerful way to configure lint-staged (`lint-staged.config.js`, [similar](https://github.com/okonet/lint-staged/README.md#configuration), or passed via `--config`).
+From the configuration file, you can export either a single function or an object.

 If the `exports` value is a function, it will receive an array of all staged filenames.
-You can then build your own matchers for the files, and return a command string, or an array or command strings.
+You can then build your own matchers for the files and return a command string or an array of command strings.
 These strings are considered complete and should include the filename arguments, if wanted.

 If the `exports` value is an object, its keys should be glob matches (like in the normal non-js config format).
-The values can either be like in the normal config, or individual functions like described above.
+The values can either be like in the normal config or individual functions like described above.
 Instead of receiving all matched files, the functions in the exported object will only receive the staged files matching the corresponding glob key.

 ### Function signature